Azure/application-gateway-kubernetes-ingress/docs/developers/build.md

     ```

 ### Visual Studio Code (F5 debugging)
-You can also setup vscode to run the project `F5` and do breakpoint debugging.
-For this, you need to setup your
+You can also setup vscode to run the project with `F5` and use breakpoint debugging.
+For this, you need to setup your `launch.json` file within `.vscode` folder.
 ```json
 {
     "version": "0.2.0",